...

 The Police Order 2002 also provided for an independent Police Complaints Authority, increased autonomy of the Inspector General of Police, and instituted functional specialization by separation of investigation from other functions of Police.
 Currently, the Punjab Police are engaged in counter-terrorism operations in the province.

-The question of policing has been the subject of much debate before and after independence and a number of commissions, committees were formed by various governments for the purpose.
+The question of policing has been the subject of much debate before and after independence and several commissions, committees were formed by various governments for the purpose.
 Some of the more important commissions and committees are as follows:

 • Select Committee of 1832